-- (10) Oath means attestation by a person signifying that he or she is bound in conscience and by the laws regarding perjury, either by swearing or affirmation to tell the truth. - (11) Party includes any applicant, complainant, petitioner, respondent, intervenor or public utility in proceedings before the commission.
-Commission staff and the public counsel are also parties unless they file a notice of their intention not to participate within the period of time established for interventions by commission rule or order. - (12) Person includes a natural person, corporation, municipality, political subdivision, state or federal agency, and a partnership. - (13) Pleading means any application, complaint, petition, answer, motion, staff recommendation, or other similar written document, which is not a tariff or correspondence, and which is filed in a case.
-A brief is not a pleading under this definition. - (14) Political subdivision means any township, city, town, village, and any school, road, drainage, sewer and levee district, or any other public subdivision, public corporation or public quasi-corporation having the power to tax. - (15) Presiding officer means a commissioner, or a law judge licensed to practice law in the state of Missouri and appointed by the commission to preside over a case. - (16) Public counsel means the Office of the Public Counsel as created by the Omnibus State Reorganization Act of 1974, and includes the assistants who represent the public before the commission. - (17) Proprietary information may include trade secrets, as well as confidential or private technical, financial and business information. - (18) Public utility includes every pipeline corporation, gas corporation, electrical corporation, telecommunications corporation, water corporation, heat or refrigeration corporation, sewer corporation, any joint municipal utility commission pursuant to section

-386.020, RSMo which is regulated by the commission, or any other entity described by statute as a public utility which is to be regulated by the commission.
+- (9) Oath means attestation by a person signifying that he or she is bound in conscience and by the laws regarding perjury, either by swearing or affirmation to tell the truth. - (10) Party includes any applicant, complainant, petitioner, respondent, intervenor, or public utility in proceedings before the commission.
+Commission staff and the public counsel are also parties unless they file a notice of their intention not to participate within the period of time established for interventions by commission rule or order. - (11) Person includes a natural person, corporation, municipality, political subdivision, state or federal agency, and a partnership. - (12) Pleading means any written document, including any exhibits or other attachments, filed with the commission that seeks a specific action or remedy, except that briefs and tariffs are not pleadings under this definition. - (13) Political subdivision means any township, city, town, village, and any school, road, drainage, sewer, and levee district, or any other public subdivision, public corporation, or public quasi-corporation having the power to tax. - (14) Presiding officer means a commissioner, or a law judge licensed to practice law in the state of Missouri and appointed by the commission to preside over a case or any portion of a case. - (15) Public counsel means the Office of the Public Counsel as created by the Omnibus State Reorganization Act of 1974 and includes the assistants who represent the public before the commission. - (16) Public utility includes every pipeline corporation, gas corporation, electrical corporation, telecommunications corporation, water corporation, heat or refrigeration corporation, sewer corporation, any joint municipal utility commission pursuant to section 386.020, RSMo, which is regulated by the commission, or any other entity described by statute as a public utility which is to be regulated by the commission. - (17) Respondent means any person as defined herein or public utility subject to regulation by the commission against whom any complaint is filed.

-- (19) Respondent means any person as defined herein or public utility subject to regulation by the commission against whom any complaint is filed. - (20) Rule means all of these rules as a whole or the individual rule in which the word appears, whichever interpretation is consistent with the rational application of this chapter - (21) Settlement officer means a presiding officer who has been delegated to facilitate the settlement of a case. - (22) Schedule means any attachment, table, supplement, list, output, or any other document affixed to an exhibit.
+- (18) Rule means all of these rules as a whole or the individual rule in which the word appears, whichever interpretation is consistent with the rational application of this chapter. - (19) Settlement officer means a presiding officer who has been delegated to facilitate the settlement of a case. - (20) Schedule means any attachment, table, supplement, list, output, or any other document affixed to an exhibit. - (21) Staff counsel means any attorney employed to represent the commission staff in proceedings before the commission.
+For administrative purposes only, the staff counsel's office is considered part of the general counsel's office, and the chief staff counsel reports to the general counsel.
+However, the staff counsel's office performs its advocacy functions independently, under the direction of the chief staff counsel in consultation with the executive director and the directors of the operations and utility services divisions.

-AUTHORITY: section 386.410, RSMo Supp.
-1998.\ Original rule filed Dec.
+AUTHORITY: section 386.410, RSMo 2000.\ Original rule filed Dec.
 19, 1975, effective Dec.
 29, 1975.
 Amended: Filed Nov.
 7, 1984, effective June 15, 1985.
 Amended: Filed June 9, 1987, effective Nov.
 12, 1987.
 Rescinded and readopted: Filed March 10, 1995, effective Nov.
 30, 1995.
 Amended: Filed Aug.
 17, 1998, effective March 30, 1999.
 Rescinded and readopted: Filed Aug.
 24, 1999, effective April 30, 2000.
+Amended: Filed March 2, 2011, effective Oct.
+30, 2011.